 In the case of Vogelsang, two facts add to the usual grim aura of a deserted Soviet base.

 Firstly, it was never much publicized among the locals, being large enough to contain all services needed by the troops and their families – it was basically a ‘secret base’.
 The trees now invading all free areas between the skeletons of the remaining buildings were not there until the early Nineties, when Russian troops left the former territory of the GDR – during 1994.
 Yet even when it was active, the place was hidden from the eyes of those passing by, thanks to the very rich vegetation.
 Its very location, pretty far away from everything, surely helped in shrouding it into secrecy.

-Anyway, I visited the site in late August 2016 and took the following photographs.
-There is still much left to see.
+Anyway, I visited the site several times between 2016 and 2020, and I took the following photographs.
+While from the sequence of my visits it is apparent that the installation is quickly decaying, thanks to the combined action of the government and of ignorant writers, both showing a bothering null respect for history, there is still something left to see.
 I give also some basic info for getting to this site on your own.

 Getting there and moving around

 The village of Vogelsang can be reached by car from downtown Berlin in about 1 h 30 min – the road distance is about 40 miles, but a substantial part of the itinerary follows local roads, resulting in a pretty long time needed.
 Be careful when pointing your nav, for there are several towns named ‘Vogelsang’ in Germany.
 This one is in Brandenburg, located north of Berlin, along the road 109.
 The closest major town is Zehdenick, a few miles to the south of Vogelsang on the same road 109.